Ferras

-Ferras Mahmoud Alqaisi (/fəˈrɑːs/ fə-RAHSS; born July 2, 1982) is an American singer-songwriter.
+Ferras Mahmoud Alqaisi (/fəˈrɑːs/ fə-RAHSS; فراس محمود القيسي; born July 2, 1982) is an American singer-songwriter of Jordanian origin.
 He is well known for his single "Hollywood's Not America" from his debut album Aliens & Rainbows, which was featured as the exit song during the semi-final round of American Idol season 7.
 He is signed with Unsub Records, a subsidiary of Capitol Records founded by Katy Perry, being the first artist to sign with her label.
 In June 2014 he released his self-titled EP through the label.

 Early life and education

 Ferras was born in 1982 in Illinois.
 After his parents divorced when he was an early age, his father promised him a trip to Disneyland and instead took him back to Amman, Jordan, his father's homeland.
 His mother eventually succeeded in bringing him back to the United States, eventually moving to Southern California.
 He also attended the Berklee College of Music in Boston, Massachusetts.